FoundationDB/fdb-kubernetes-operator/docs/manual/upgrades.md

 This also means that for a short time the cluster might be running with less resources.

 Processes that are restarted too early can be identified with the `MissingProcesses` condition.
-Using `kubectl` to fetch the cluster status and searching for all Process Groups with this condition gives an overview of those processes restarted to early.
+Using `kubectl` to fetch the cluster status and searching for all Process Groups with this condition gives an overview of those processes restarted too early.

 The operator will handle those cases automatically and there is no need for manual intervention as long as not too many processes are restarted from the outside.
 In that case the best way forward is to restart all processes still running on the old version, this can either be done manually or by using the [kubectl fdb plugin](../../kubectl-fdb/Readme.md) with the following command: